bluecadet/Cinder-BluecadetText/README.md

 ## Future Wishlist

+* Switch to crossplatform renderer (e.g. https://github.com/chaoticbob/Cinder-SdfText)
+* Abstract away text measurement and rendering to allow for any type of text lib/framework
 * Allow for nested styles within one `StyledTextView` using XML markup (e.g. `"<body>And then he said: <quote>\"That's just nice\"</quote></body>"`; could also just use HTML tags)
 * Better line-height calculations and override using multiples of font-size
 * Actual CSS or SASS support (instead of JSON)